Give the Gift of Financial Support to a Single Mom

 Anyone else starting to feel their anxiety level rise?
 Or just thinking that it’s impossible?
 Most single moms experience a 60% drop in their income when they become a single mom.
 So, the next time you see a single mom struggling to figure out how to make ends meet or how to buy groceries, try and picture yourself in their shoes:

 - 50% of single mothers have an income of $25,000 or less.

 - Only one third of single mothers receive child support, an average of $300 per month.

 - Two out of five single mothers are poverty-stricken, at triple the poverty rate for the rest of the population.

 “Single Mother Statistics – Single Mother Guide.”
 Single Mother Guide.
 N.p., 23 Mar.
 2012.
 Web.
 26 Apr.
 2016.

 There are many great programs out there, such as Maia Moms, that support and advocate for single moms.
 And those are great places if you’re looking to donate some money to support single moms.
 The sudden loss of income and trying to re-structure life is overwhelming.
 You can help the mom by offering to get information, help her research different options out there for assistance.

 One thing lots of moms need is mentorship in home and financial decisions.
 After you have established a trusting relationship with a mom, you can become a financial mentor to her.
-Women are wired with short-term vision; men are wired with long-term vision.
-Having a couple who is willing to sit down with her and help her see the big picture and offer her advice is a blessing.
+Having a friend or couple who is willing to sit down with her and help her see the big picture and offer her advice is a blessing.